loculus-project/loculus/README.md

 # pathoplexus

+Detailed documentation is available in each folder's README.
+This file contains a high-level overview of the project and shared documentation that is best kept in one place.

 ## Architecture

 - Backend code is in `backend`, see [`backend/README.md`](/backend/README.md)
 - Frontend code is in `website`, see [`website/README.md`](/website/README.md)
 - Sequence and metadata processing pipeline is in [`preprocessing`](/preprocessing) folder

+## Github Actions

+While the documentation is still a work in progress, a look at the [`.github/workflows`](/.github/workflows) folder might be helpful:

+- [`backend.yml`](/.github/workflows/backend.yml) runs the backend tests and builds the backend docker image
+- [`website.yml`](/.github/workflows/website.yml) runs the website tests and builds the website docker image
+- [`e2e.yml`](/.github/workflows/e2e.yml) runs the end-to-end tests

 ## Setting up docker